totaljs/jComponent/readme.md

     A scope attribute updates the `data-component-path` in all nested components.
     With the scope works `data-component-init` and `data-component-class`.
     If the scope value `data-component-scope` is `?` then the `data-component-path` is generated automatically.
-IMPORTANT: in this element MUST CONTAIN some jComponents, otherwise the scope won't be initialized.
+IMPORTANT: this element MUST CONTAIN some jComponents, otherwise the scope won't be initialized.

     ::: E.g.: